balwaniAkshay24/battleship/README.md

 # battleship
-The code is a small execution of the game using C language.
+The code is a execution of the game using C language.
 Hope you have fun!